AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Additional validation in `Content Fragrament` editor to ensure uniqueness of a `Content Fragment` within the same `Content Fragment` model (SITES-1730).

+* Ability to manage publication for `Models`.
+When selecting a `Model` and publishing it, a popup displays the list of all the referenced `Models` to be published (SITES-1496).

 For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.10.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 10](new-features-latest-service-pack.md).

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.10.0 release.